 Here are a few more paleo chocolate recipes:

-- In a large bowl, combine the almond butter, coconut sugar, maple syrup, vanilla extract, eggs and egg yolk until smooth and well combined.
+- Whisk the almond butter, coconut sugar, maple syrup, vanilla extract, eggs and egg yolk in a large bowl until smooth and no yellow streaks remain.
 Gently fold in cocoa powder, coconut flour, salt and baking soda until there are no clumps.
 Fold in 1/3 cup chocolate chips or chopped chocolate into the batter.
 The batter will be thick.

-- Pour and spread batter evenly into the prepared baking pan.
+- Spread the batter evenly into the prepared baking pan.
 Bake for 25-30 minutes or until knife inserted into the middle comes out mostly clean (some crumbs are okay).
 Be careful not to overbake!

 - Remove and cool on a wire rack for 10-15 minutes.
 Grab parchment paper on the sides and lift the brownies out of the pan to cool completely.